smolegz/tp/docs/UserGuide.md

 1. Download the latest `LookMeUp.jar` from [here](https://github.com/AY2324S2-CS2103T-T12-2/tp/releases/tag/v1.3(final)).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for the LookMeUp app.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar LookMeUp.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    <img src="images/Ui.png" width="50%"/>

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

+1. For users who are familiar with our app, or simply wish to get a quick reference to our commands, feel free to refer
-1. Refer to the [Command Summary](#command-summary) below for details of each command.
+   to the [Command Summary](#command-summary) below!
+Else, you can refer to the [Features](#features) section for a detailed explanation of each command.

 --------------------------------------------------------------------------------------------------------------------